Heinrich-Barth/meccg-online/README.md

 2 decks are provided to test play.
 The data files included are not suitable for deckbuilding and doing more than just playtesting.

+The platform supports English, French and Spanish.
+Please read [the translations document](README_translations.md) to find out about how that is achieved and how you may help.

 ### Feature Overview

 The project allows you to